 When launching a new product and showing people how it can fit into their lives, it’s great to give them what’s known as an “over the shoulder demo.”
 For mobile apps, for example, this would be like a close friend showing you how the app works, as you watch over their shoulder.

 This can be done using videography perspective of filming a device over the shoulder but an even better example is what Peloton did.

 When scrolling through their product launch page, they added an interactive element that makes it feel like you are mounting the bike.
 As the user scrolls, it shows common screens that the user will soon recognize as they surely convert into customers.

 One of the most common (and powerful) use cases for interactive app demos is to demonstrate how the product is uploaded and used.

-This can be as simple as mirroring what the user will see and guiding them towards the next steps with microinteractions, or subtle UI animations that draw attention to the necessary elements.
-Loom, an in-browser screen recording tool, does this well in their brief video explaining how to use the product.
+This can be as simple as mirroring what the user will see and guiding them towards the next steps with micro-interactions, or subtle UI animations that draw attention to the necessary elements.
+Loom, an in-browser screen recording tool, does this well in its brief video explaining how to use the product.